Thank you for your patience while we retrieve your images.

 Created 22-Oct-18

 Thingvellir National Park is a site of cultural, historical and geological significance in Iceland.
-Thingvellir is the visible site of the Mid-Atlantic Ridge and is one of the only places on earth where visitors can see the meeting of the North American and Eurasian tectonic plates.
+Thingvellir is also the visible site of the Mid-Atlantic Ridge, one of the only places on earth where visitors can see the meeting of the North American and Eurasian tectonic plates.
 The plates are being pulled apart (at a rate of nearly an inch per year), creating the Thingvellir Rift Valley and the Almannagja Gorge.
-In addition, there are several other areas of geological interest including Oxarafoss waterfall, Oxara River, Lake Thingvallavatn (Iceland’s largest natural lake), numerous lava fields and extensive moss-laden lava ravines.
+In addition, there are several other areas of geological interest including Oxarafoss Waterfall, Oxara River, Lake Thingvallavatn (Iceland’s largest natural lake), numerous lava fields and extensive moss-laden lava ravines.

 Categories & Keywords